“We make a living by what we get. We make a life by what we give.” Winston Churchill

 Caring is not just part of what we do, it is part of who we are.
 We recognise that Nomos is not just part of the business community, we are part of the wider global community as well.
 This is why we have established a Corporate Social Responsibility program that is a vital part of who we are and who we want to be.
 We engage with community organisations and try to be as environmentally friendly as possible.
 We invest in the well-being of our team and we offer a workplace that embraces diversity and encourages flexibility.

 Ultimately, our hope is that we leave the world a better place than we found it.

 We enjoy what we do and being able to give back is a big part of that.

 Nomos Director Kathryn Viegas is actively involved in a number of community organisations.
 She is the current President of the Management Committee of the Immigration Advice and Rights Centre, a community legal centre that provides free immigration advice and representation to refugees and financially disadvantaged immigrants in New South Wales.
-Kathryn is also a passionate fundraiser for St Vincent’s Hospital in memory of a former client.
-This passion has led to her involvement in the establishment of a foundation that will promote bone marrow donation and support postgraduate education for haematology oncology nurses.
-Kathryn also mentors a number of female law students, helping them navigate their choices as they enter the profession.
+She is the Co-Founder and Vice Chair of The TLR Foundation which promotes stem cell and bone marrow donation across Australia and supports postgraduate education for haematology oncology nurses.
+Kathryn is also the Secretary of Diverse Women in Law, an organisation that seeks to empower and support diverse women as they enter and navigate the legal profession.

 We consider pro bono work to be a fundamental responsibility of the legal profession.
 We have a strong commitment to providing pro bono services to clients who otherwise would not be able to afford legal assistance.

-Generally, we take on pro bono clients who are referred by the Immigration Advice and Rights Centre.
-Where other cases come to our attention, we consider these clients on a case by case basis.
+Generally, we take on pro bono clients who are referred by the Immigration Advice and Rights Centre or Women’s Community Shelters.
+Where other cases come to our attention, we consider these clients on a case-by-case basis.
 If you are experiencing financial hardship and have limited support networks in Australia, or if your case has significant public interest implications, you may be considered for pro bono services.